BetterLordWilliam/wOtterbeinWebsite/README.md

 The purpose of this website was to challenge my capabilities as a web developer while also serving as a place to house the projects I am most proud of.

 Utilizing the Node.js framework, I wrote this website from scratch using vanilla HTML, CSS, and JavaScript.
 Additionally, a MySQL database, hosted on Aiven, stores the information regarding the projects displayed on the website.
+I really wanted to expand upon the concepts that I learned during my time at BCIT, particularily in regard to Node.js, Express.js and SQL.

+I look forward to hosting the website soon!

 ### The Features so Far